UC Cooperative Extension Ventura County

 4-H is an exciting educational program for all youth ages 5 to 19.
 4-H fosters an innovative, “learn by doing” approach with an emphasis in STEM and proven results.
 A study conducted by the Institute for Applied Research in Youth Development at Tufts University, shows youth engaged with 4-H are:

-- Nearly two times more likely to get better grades in school
+- Nearly two times more likely to get better grades in school.

-- Nearly two times more likely to plan to go to college
+- Nearly two times more likely to plan to go to college.

-- 41 percent less likely to engage in risky behaviors
+- 41 percent less likely to engage in risky behaviors.

 - 25 percent more likely to positively contribute to their families and communities.

 A 4-H club is an organized group of at least five youth from three different families with two 4-H appointed adult volunteers.
 Members and leaders meet regularly and have a planned program that is carried out through all or most of the year.
 The purpose of a 4-H club is to provide positive youth development opportunities that enable youth to reach their full potential as competent, confident, leaders of character who contribute and are connected to their communities.

 4-H clubs usually meet on weekday evenings and offer self-chosen multiple learning experiences and activities.
 The youth officers run the meetings, typically using parliamentary procedure.

 All 4-H clubs must be chartered, which includes having an approved constitution and bylaws.
 The 4-H charter allows clubs to use the 4-H name and emblem, raise funds in the name of 4-H, and carry out the 4-H educational program.

 Individual youth and adult volunteers must complete the required 4-H enrollment process and pay the annual 4-H program fee which includes accident and sickness insurance coverage.